Worldbuilding and the Nature of Reality

 Keiken will delve into themes of interconnectedness, perception, and immersion.
 Drawing from their expansive worldbuilding practice, Keiken will explore how relationships, energy, and sensory experience shape reality—both in digital and physical space.
 With a keen focus on exploring how we translate emotional and tactile perception into a virtual realm, Worldbuilding and the Nature of Reality will seek to deepen their research & development of an intimate, sensory-driven gaming experience.

-This new work in development will form a key branch of their expansive worldbuilding project, Morphogenic Angels, and is informed by their deep and ongoing connections to marginalised communities across Japan.
+The work is a key component of their larger project and world in development Morphogenic Angels Chapter 2 – the upcoming second installment of their game, informed by their connections with marginalised communities in Japan.
 Through their ongoing interest in sensory and perceptual understanding, Keiken will aim to create a gaming experience inspired by a key collaborator and deaf-blind queer artist, Sakura Sky.
 This current inquiry seeks to bridge sensory and communication gaps with Sakura Sky whilst also fostering empathy, understanding, and direct interaction for players through innovative technology.

-Join us for a free play-through of Morphogenic Angels, Chapter 1 with Keieken on 26 April, 12-3pm.
+Join us for a free play-through of Morphogenic Angels Chapter 1 with Keieken on 26 April, 11-3pm.
 Find out more.

 About Commons